Say hello to Kayla Brons, who was recently promoted to Grant Portfolio Manager.

 Tell us a little about yourself:

-Kayla (she/her/hers) joined Habitat Oregon in January 2020 as an administrative coordinator and moved into the Resource Manager role in January 2021.
+Kayla (she/her/hers) joined Habitat Oregon in January 2020 as an administrative coordinator, moved into the Resource Manager role in January 2021 and was promoted to Grant Portfolio Manager in January 2022.
 Prior to Habitat, she served as the executive assistant and grant writer for a non-governmental organization in the Democratic Republic of the Congo.
 Kayla found Habitat after returning to the states in search of opportunities to serve her home community in positive development ways — Habitat Oregon is the perfect fit.

 Kayla grew up in Canby, Ore., and moved to Orange, Calif. to attend Chapman University where she graduated with a degree in political science with an emphasis in international relations.
 In summers through college, Kayla worked in Portland as an executive assistant and event manager for a local nonprofit dance arts organization, A-WOL Dance Collective.
 She now serves on A-WOL’s board of directors.
 Outside of work, Kayla enjoys yoga, dancing, and attempting to golf.